opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 | `boolean` | `emit(boolean)`                  | No           |
 | `object`  | `emit(String json)` (valid JSON) | Yes          |

-By default, a type mismatch between the derived field and its emitted value will result in the search request failing with an error.
-If `ignore_malformed` is set to `true`, the failing document is skipped and the search request succeeds.
+By default, a type mismatch between a derived field and its emitted value will result in the search request failing with an error.
+If `ignore_malformed` is set to `true`, then the failing document is skipped and the search request succeeds.
 {: .note}

 The size limit of the emitted values is 1 MB per document.